 i.
 The Contractor shall be aware that should unsuitable soil conditions be discovered when excavating for the valve chamber, the Engineer will instruct the Contractor to either excavate the unsuitable soil and replace it with gravel, or the Engineer will have a piled foundation designed.

 (b) Waterproofing and Sealing

 - i.
-Approved waterproofing systems include: - a) DryVault System by Mountain Waterproofing i.
-Refer to The City of Calgary Standard Specifications Waterworks Construction.
+Approved waterproofing systems include:

+- a) DryVault System by Mountain Waterproofing

+- b) Or approved equal

 (c) Preparation and Installation of Concrete